Taylor Walls Player Props: Rays vs. Athletics

 Taylor Walls At The Plate

-- Walls has picked up a hit in 25 of 51 games this season, with multiple hits five times.
+- Walls has picked up a hit in 50.0% of his 52 games this season, with multiple hits in 9.6% of them.

-- In 29.4% of his games this season, Walls has driven in at least one run.
-In three of those games (5.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Walls has had at least one RBI in 28.8% of his games this season (15 of 52), with two or more RBI three times (5.8%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.